juanpabblo16/EventManagementSystem/README.md

 # Logistic Management System

-This is a README file for the Project Name repository.
+This is a README file for the Logistic Management System repository.
 The repository contains [briefly describe the purpose or main features of the project].

 ## Installation